 Rutherford Regional Science and Innovation Centre

-At the centre of UC’s Science Precinct, the new Rutherford Regional Science and Innovation Centre (RRSIC) creates a hub for Canterbury's science and innovation network.
+The Rutherford Regional Science and Innovation Centre (RRSIC) is a hub for Canterbury's science and innovation network in state-of-the-art facilities that encourage collaborative teaching, learning and research.

 - state-of-the-art laboratories